roman-gravit/es6-es7-esn/README.md

  - **async and await** : to simplify asynchronous code, it makes the code look and behave more like synchronous code

  - **Trailing Commas in Functions:**  Trailing commas (sometimes called "final commas") can be useful when adding new elements, parameters, or properties to JavaScript code.
 If you want to add a new property, you can add a new line without modifying the previously last line if that line already uses a trailing comma.
 This makes version-control diffs cleaner and editing code might be less troublesome.

  - **Object.getOwnPropertyDescriptors** :   returns all own property descriptors of a given object.
                                             Use this method and Object.create() for a shallow copy between two unknown objects.

 ### ES2018

  - **Asynchronous Iteration** : ```for await () {} ```

- - Promise Finally
+ - **Promise Finally**  : schedules a function to be called when the promise is settled (either fulfilled or rejected)

  - **Object Rest Properties** : This allows us to destruct an object and collect the leftovers onto a new object